ationghc/vault-agent-injector/README.md

 - Create a secret in kv secrets engine path
 - Create a kubernetes auth method role

-# vault-agent-injector
-The Vault Agent Injector alters pods to include 2 Vault containers, that'll retreive secrets from vault and store the secrets in a shared volume, allowing the main application container access to retreive the vault secret.

-We're going to create the application pod in away that it is expected to fail.
-Then we'll address the issues as they arise.

 **Step 1.**
 Clone the nginx-deployment git repo